Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Takes weight off of foot and ankle for students with injuries

-How to: Start lying on your back with a folded blanket within reach.
-Bend your left knee and place the sole of your foot on your right calf or inner thigh.
-Slide the blanket either under your left knee or thigh to support your hips, especially if you feel your right hip wanting to lift off the mat.
-Flex through your right foot so that all five toes are pointing toward the ceiling.
+How to: Start lying on your back and place a folded blanket within reach.
+Bend your left knee and place the sole of your foot on your right calf or inner thigh in Reclined Tree Pose.
+Slide the blanket under your left knee or thigh to support your hips, especially if you feel your right hip wanting to lift off the mat.
+Flex through your right foot so all five toes are pointing toward the ceiling.
 Your palms can come together to touch or you can reach your arms overhead with your arms framing your ears.
 Press the back of your right leg into the ground as if you were trying to get your shin and thigh bones to touch the mat.
-Stay here for 5–10 breaths.
+Stay here for 5-10 breaths.
 Repeat on the other side.

 Why it helps: